personium/website/src/user_guide/003_Auth.md

 ## Introduction

-This page describes the authorization model that is important when using Personium.
-To get a first understanding of Personium's authorization model, the following three concepts are key.
+This section describes the authorization model that is important when using Personium.
+The following three key concepts are the basics of Personium's authorization model.

 1. Cell-centric authorization
 1. RBAC (Role Based Access Control)